Random Acts of Kindness Scholarship Winners

 My family and I live in small but growing Lebanon, Oregon.
 I received my Bachelor of Science from Corban University in Salem, Oregon.
 While attending school I also played for the collegiate women’s soccer team.
 Currently, I am pursing a doctorate in Occupational Therapy.

 Helping others thrive in their everyday lives by accomplishing the simple tasks that they do each day is one of my passions and reasons why I am pursuing the career as a therapist.
 To be educated to the best of my ability as an occupational therapist requires an extensive amount of school, and the price on this degree remains quite high.
-The scholarship from Shiver Hamilton will allow me to help others reach their goals in therapy while also giving me some breathing room in my educational costs.
+The scholarship from Shiver Hamilton Campbell will allow me to help others reach their goals in therapy while also giving me some breathing room in my educational costs.

 2018 Winner: Erin O’Hara